The Adventures of Sherlock Holmes

 Holmes warmed up

-Canadian actor Christopher Plummer would seem a natural fit for Sherlock Holmes—a classically trained actor with the necessary gravitas, the chiselled profile and a knack for playing cold, cerebral characters with dramatic flair.
+Canadian actor Christopher Plummer would seem a natural fit for Sherlock Holmes—a classically trained actor with the necessary gravitas, the chiseled profile and a knack for playing cold, cerebral characters with dramatic flair.

 What's unexpected in Murder by Decree (1979), as even his co-star James Mason remarked, is the warmth he brings to Holmes.
 This is especially evident in the detective's relationship with his sidekick.